Victoria and Merrie England

-Victoria and Merrie England, billed as a "Grand National Ballet in Eight Tableaux" is an 1897 ballet by the choreographer Carlo Coppi with music by Arthur Sullivan, written to commemorate Queen Victoria's Diamond Jubilee, commemorating her sixty years on the throne.
+Victoria and Merrie England, billed as a "Grand National Ballet in Eight Tableaux" is an 1897 ballet by the choreographer Carlo Coppi with music by Arthur Sullivan, written to commemorate the Diamond Jubilee of Queen Victoria, commemorating her sixty years on the throne.
 The ballet became very popular and ran for nearly six months.

 Background

 In honour of the Jubilee, Alfred Maul, manager of the Alhambra Theatre, asked Sullivan to compose a patriotic ballet to a scenario by the theatre's resident choreographer, Coppi.
 As the nation's pre-eminent composer, Sullivan was the natural choice to write the music.
 An alternate Jubilee composition, a poem submitted to Sullivan by the Poet Laureate, Alfred Austin, was never set.

 Sullivan composed the piece mostly on the French Riviera, combining the task with visits to the casino.
 Nevertheless, he took the commission seriously and produced one of his few successes in the decade of the 1890s.
 Victoria and Merrie England opened on 25 May 1897 and ran for six months at the Alhambra Theatre, which was a generous run for this kind of piece.
 Members of the British royal family were reported to have attended at least nineteen times.
 The orchestra was under the direction of the Alhambra's resident conductor Georges Jacobi.